 There are really two steps to this process.
 If you already know the size of the target, then you need to see how many

 Once you have that, find the corresponding marking for the size of the target in the left window.
 Slide that marking to the point that best matches what you measured.
 The range to the target appears just to the right.

 Also handy is that the mildot master includes a simple way to estimate the angle to the target using a string and pivot point on the back.
 If you are not level with the target, the notches below “Target Range” give you the corrected range to target given the angle.

-Remember, either aiming at an upward or downward angle affects the trajectory of the bullet the same way: you’ll need to aim higher on the target as if it was closer to you.
+Remember, either aiming at an upward or downward angle affects the trajectory of the bullet the same way: you’ll need to aim lower on the target as if it was closer to you.